What is Adultery In The Bible?

 Breach of Covenant

-W. E. Vine, in his heralded classic work An Expository Dictionary of New Testament Words, informs us that the Greek word moicheia has a broader sense than the sexual.
+As we further look to answer the question, “What is adultery?”
+We must mention W. E. Vine.
+In his heralded classic work An Expository Dictionary of New Testament Words, informs us that the Greek word moicheia has a broader sense than the sexual.
 For example, he wrote, “In Israel the breach of their relationship with God, through their idolatry, was described as adultery.”
 I think it is interesting, and highly instructive, to note that Vine does not really characterize the idolatry as constituting “adultery,” rather it was the “breach of their relationship” with their God which was viewed as “adultery.”
 Vine has captured the true concept behind this biblical term — “adultery” is far more a “breach of relationship” (the breaking of a covenantal union) than any specific action or attitude which may have contributed to that breach.
 Vine goes on to say, “… so believers who cultivate friendship with the world, thus breaking their spiritual union with Christ, are spiritual adulteresses.”
 Again, this Greek scholar has characterized “adultery” as “breaking union” with one to whom one is joined in some special covenant relationship.

 Matt.
 12:39 and 16:4, as well as Mark 8:38, speak of a “wicked and adulterous generation.”
 What causes these people to be characterized as “adulterous” by our Lord?
 Were they all out cheating on their spouses?
 Was this a sexual orgy of cosmic proportions?
 No. That’s ridiculous.
 They were being condemned for their lack of faith, their disobedience, and their sense of shame for the Lord and His teachings.
 This had nothing to do with sex.
 Rather, it had everything to do with breaching their covenant with the Lord, a breach that could be brought about by any number of specific acts.
 “You adulteresses, do you not know that friendship with the world is hostility toward God?”
 (James 4:4).
 “Your iniquities have separated you from your God” (Is.
 59:2).
 When we turn from God to the world, we break covenant with Him, and we are thus characterized as a “wicked and adulterous generation.”
 Time and time again in the Bible the concept of “adultery” is linked with faithlessness to a covenant relationship.
 Actually, the far more common biblical understanding of moicheia is a “breach of covenant.”